fshowalter/franksmovielog.com-old/posts/haunted-gold-1932.md

 location: Frank's Movie Log
 ---

-Even the most ardent John Wayne fans will struggle with _Haunted Gold_.
+I like John Wayne, but I struggled with _Haunted Gold_.

 Wayne plays a cowboy investigating an abandoned mine.
-It's a talky story involving half-shares in mines, frame-ups, betrayals, and a mysterious Phantom.
+It's a dull, talky story involving half-shares in mines, frame-ups, betrayals, and a mysterious Phantom.

 Turns out, it's a remake of _The Phantom City (1928)_ and even recycles some of that picture's footage.
 In true B-movie fashion, those shots use a different film stock.